← Index

 Your building, bookable from your phone.

-A resident app for Hong Kong's Weave co-living spaces — booking laundry and shared services from your phone, on your terms.
+A resident app for Hong Kong's Weave co-living spaces.
+Residents book laundry and shared services from their phone, on their terms.

 Weave Living — cover04 · cover plateWeave Living · Weave · Hong Kong